Samsung heir apparent moves to tighten grip on group firms

 SEOUL Samsung Group heir apparent Jay Y. Lee is moving to acquire small stakes in two of the group's financial firms, which analysts say will help the scion solidify control of South Korea's largest conglomerate as a succession looms.

-Lee is seeking regulatory approval to purchase 0.1 percent each of Samsung Life Insurance Co Ltd (032830.KS) and Samsung Fire & Marine Insurance Co Ltd (000810.KS), Samsung Group said in a statement.
-He is reinvesting after-tax proceeds of 25.2 billion won ($23.97 million) from selling Samsung Asset Management Co Ltd shares to Samsung Life earlier this year.
+Lee is seeking regulatory approval to purchase 0.1 percent each of Samsung Life Insurance Co Ltd and Samsung Fire & Marine Insurance Co Ltd, Samsung Group said in a statement.
+He is reinvesting after-tax proceeds of 25.2 billion won (14.8 million pounds) from selling Samsung Asset Management Co Ltd shares to Samsung Life earlier this year.

 Although the companies are already firmly in Samsung Group's grasp, analysts said direct ownership would allow Lee to formally influence how they are managed.
 Samsung Life is also at the heart of Samsung's complicated shareholding structure and will play an important role in any succession planning.